We'll show you how to have your TI LaunchPad check the tracking status of a FedEx package.

 7Make sure to enter the value 'test' for the Endpoint input (unless of course you're using an existing FedEx account that is already in production mode - more on that later).

-8Put the tracking number for the package you'd like to track in to the TrackingNumber field and click the Run button.
+8Put the tracking number for the package you'd like to track in to the TrackingNumber field and test the Choreo by clicking the Generate Code button.
 If you're in test mode, you'll need to enter a package number that is in FedEx's test database.
 Here's one you can use: 123456789012.

 9Your package is tracked!
 If you take a look at the value of the